Tanishka101/Amazon-Sales-Dashboard/README.md

 # Amazon-Sales-Dashboard
-This project comprehensive overview of Amazon product sales across specific geographic areas.
+This Power BI report provides a comprehensive overview of Amazon product sales across specific geographic areas.
+It highlights key performance metrics, including total sales volume, revenue trends, and top-performing products.
+The dashboard also incorporates customer preference insights, such as most viewed and frequently purchased items, offering valuable data on buying behavior.
+The interactive visuals enable easy exploration of regional sales patterns and customer trends to support data-driven decision-making.